gramsower/prog-lang-selector/README.md

 ## Description

-This project gathers input from the user, and analyzes the data to determine what programming language the user might find interesting.
-The page then displays the result to the user, along with basic info about the language.
+This project gathers input from the user, and performs a simple analysis on the data to determine what programming language the user might find interesting.
+The page then displays the result to the user, along with basic info about the language in a fun and engaging voice.

 ## Setup/Installation Requirements